Special Provision for Non African Institutions

 - Has devoted a significant amount of his or her academic career to the study of Africa.

-4. Each non African participating institution is responsible for the accuracy and integrity of a biographical study prior to submitting it to the DACB central office in New Haven.
+4. Each non African participating institution is responsible for the accuracy and integrity of a biographical study prior to submitting it to the DACB central office in Boston University.
 Each story accepted for inclusion in the dictionary will be identified with the liaison coordinator, the non African participating institution, its author, and, where applicable, the corresponding institution in Africa.

 5. Stories submitted must conform to the guidelines in DACB’s Instructional Manual for Researchers and Writers.

 - Forwarding biographical stories to the DACB central office.
-The designated DACB liaison coordinator will see that the completed stories are forwarded to the New Haven offices of the DACB.
+The designated DACB liaison coordinator will see that the completed stories are forwarded to the Boston University offices of the DACB.

 - Receiving a copy of the DACB CD-ROM.
 Once the stories have been entered into the electronic database, a copy of the entire database on a CD-ROM will be returned to the non African participating institution via the DACB liaison coordinator.

 - Register of participating institutions.
 Denominations, schools and institutions participating in the DACB will be listed on the DACB website’s annually revised DACB Register of Participating Institutions.

 Expectations and Provisions For Liaison Coordinators (Second Tier)

 - Serve as official liaison between their institutions and DACB offices at Boston University